 Trade Union Pro promotes the interests of trained professionals, experts and managerial staff in both private and public sector.

 Pro is a strong and responsible influencer in Finnish working life and labour markets.
 Its operations are based on its wide membership and steady economy.

 Union of Church Employees

-There are three central organizations for wage-earners in Finland: SAK, Akava and STTK.
+There are three central employee organisations in Finland: The Central Organisation of Finnish Trade Unions (SAK), the Confederation of Unions for Professional and Managerial Staff in Finland (Akava), and the Finnish Confederation of Professionals (STTK).
 Their members include trade unions, of which STTK’s trade unions are listed above.
 Trade unions, again, consist of associations with employees as members.